-- Polycystic Ovary Syndrome (PCOS) – Many women with PCOS have high insulin, estrogen dominance and/or elevated testosterone which increases sebum, skin inflammation and acne.
+Many women with PCOS have high insulin, estrogen dominance, and elevated testosterone, which increases sebum, skin inflammation, and acne [source].

-- High Insulin/Insulin Resistance – Insulin activates insulin growth factor (IGF-1) which increases sebum, keratin and inflammation, the three enemies of clear skin!
+Insulin activates insulin growth factor (IGF-1), which increases sebum, keratin, and inflammation [source], the three enemies of clear skin!

-The problem with standard acne treatments is that they do nothing to target the root cause of the problem.
+The problem with standard hormonal acne treatments is that they do nothing to target the root cause.
 Instead, they are masking the symptoms and, in some cases, causing more harm than good.

 Functional Nutrition Diet and Lifestyle for Acne

 I work with a holistic and natural approach to treating acne.
 Whenever a client wants to clear her skin, I use a three-pronged approach:

 1. Balance the hormones - sex hormones (estrogen, progesterone, testosterone), insulin, and cortisol